mongodb/docs/source/administration/monitoring.rst

 Page faults represent the number of times that MongoDB requires data not located in physical memory, and must read from virtual memory.
-To check for page faults, see the :mongodb:status:`extra_info.page_faults` value in the :mongodb:command:`serverStatus` command.
+To check for page faults, see the :status:`extra_info.page_faults` value in the :dbcommand:`serverStatus` command.
 This data is only available on Linux systems.

 Alone page faults minor and complete quickly; however, in aggregate,